-For patients with moderate to severe dry eyes who may have already tried using artificial tear eye drops and punctual plugs without relief, the prescription of Restasis eye drops with or without the other treatments can often help alleviate your symptoms.
-Restasis works by preventing a type of inflammatory cell from entering the Lacrimal Gland and thus allows your Lacrimal Gland to function more effectively so that you can actually make more of your own natural tears.
-Restasis eye drops require several weeks of use to actually become effective, so please use these drops exactly as they are prescribed and please be patient.
+For patients with moderate to severe dry eyes who may have already tried using artificial tear eye drops and punctual plugs without relief, the prescription of Restasis eye drops, with or without the other treatments, can often help alleviate your symptoms.
+Restasis works by preventing a type of inflammatory cell from entering the Lacrimal Gland, allowing your Lacrimal Gland to function more effectively to make more of your own natural tears.
+Restasis eye drops require several weeks of use to become effective, so use these drops exactly as they are prescribed and please be patient.

 Even with the above treatment options, there are some patients that may not respond as well as we would like due to some underlying low-grade inflammatory or infectious process.
 In these cases, it may be necessary for us to also prescribe an oral antibiotic such as doxycycline or an anti-inflammatory eye drop such as a steroid eye drop.

 LipiFlow is a simple 12-minute treatment used to help treat the symptoms of MGD-related Dry Eye (Meibomian Gland Dysfunction).
 This proven treatment, which takes place in the Spector Eye Care office, uses single-use sterile devices to deliver a combination of heat to the inner lids and simultaneous therapeutic massage to the outer lids, removing blockages from the Meibomian glands.
 These newly cleared glands allow your eye to maintain the necessary protective oily layer that keeps your eyes moist and healthy.
 To learn more about LipiFlow, follow this link.